AV-Master: Dual-Path Comprehensive Perception Makes Better Audio-Visual Question Answering: Abstract

 \section{Abstract}

 Audio-Visual Question Answering (AVQA) requires models to effectively utilize both visual and auditory modalities to answer complex and diverse questions about audio-visual scenes.
-However, existing methods lack sufficient flexibility and dynamic adaptability in temporal sampling and modality preference awareness, making it difficult to focus on key information based on the question.
+However, existing AVQA methods still face two fundamental challenges: accurately locating question-relevant temporal evidence in long audio-visual streams and adaptively exploiting the dominant modality when audio and visual cues contribute unequally across different questions.
 This limits their reasoning capability in complex scenarios.
 To address these challenges, we propose a novel framework named AV-Master.
 It enhances the model's ability to extract key information from complex audio-visual scenes with substantial redundant content by dynamically modeling both temporal and modality dimensions.
-In the temporal dimension, we introduce a dynamic adaptive focus sampling mechanism that progressively focuses on audio-visual segments most relevant to the question, effectively mitigating redundancy and segment fragmentation in traditional sampling methods.
+In the temporal dimension, we introduce a dynamic adaptive focus sampling mechanism that adaptively aggregates audio-visual evidence with temporal informativeness, effectively mitigating redundancy and segment fragmentation in traditional sampling methods.
 In the modality dimension, we propose a preference-aware strategy that models each modality's contribution independently, enabling selective activation of critical features.
-Furthermore, we introduce a dual-path contrastive loss to reinforce consistency and complementarity across temporal and modality dimensions, guiding the model to learn question-specific cross-modal collaborative representations.
+Furthermore, we introduce a dual-path contrastive loss to enhance the collaborative consistency between the temporal dynamic perception path and the global preference activation path, while simultaneously preserving the complementary audio and visual cues for answer prediction.
 Experiments on four large-scale benchmarks show that AV-Master significantly outperforms existing methods, especially in complex reasoning tasks.
+The code is available at: { \url{https://github.com/AoKoo233/AV-Master}}.